The Aaron's Company, Inc. (AAN) CEO Douglas Lindsay on Q1 2021 Results - Earnings Call Transcript

 Douglas Lindsay

-Another contributor to our strong performance in the quarter was our e-commerce channel which represented more than 14% of lease revenues.
-Our e-commerce team has really delivered driving traffic growth to Aaron’s.com by 12.8% and increasing revenues by 42% in the first quarter as compared to the prior year quarter.
-E-commerce lease originations increased as compared to the year ago quarter despite the significant shift of customer activity to our online platform in March of 2020 as stores closed during the early days of the COVID-19 pandemic.
+Another contributor to our strong performance in the quarter was our e-commerce channel, which represented more than 14% of lease revenues.
+Our e-commerce team has really delivered, driving traffic growth to aarons.com by 12.8% and increasing revenues by 42% in the first quarter as compared to the prior year quarter.
+E-commerce lease originations increased as compared to the year ago quarter despite the significant shift of customer activity through our online platform in March of 2020, as stores closed during the early days of the COVID-19 pandemic.

 Kelly Wall

-Additionally, the company ended the first quarter of 2021 with a lease portfolio size for all company operated stores of $128.8 million; an increase of 3.6% compared to the lease portfolio size as of March 31, 2020.
-Lease portfolio size represents the next month’s total collectible lease payments from our aggregate outstanding customer lease agreements.
-Please see our form 10-Q filed this morning for additional detail.
+Additionally, the Company ended the first quarter of 2021 with a lease portfolio size for all company-operated stores of $128.8 million, an increase of 3.6% compared to the lease portfolio size as of March 31, 2020.
+Lease portfolio size represents the next month's total collectible lease payments from our aggregate outstanding customer lease agreements.
+Please see our Form 10-Q filed this morning for additional details.

-The company’s Board of Directors also declared our first quarterly cash dividend of $0.10 per share last month and we paid the dividend on April 6.
-As of March 31, 2021 the company had a cash balance of $61.1 million, less than $500,000 debt and total available liquidity of $295.5 million.
+The Company's Board of Directors also declared our first quarterly cash dividend of $0.10 per share last month, and we paid the dividend on April 6.
+As of March 31, 2021, the Company had a cash balance of $61.1 million, less than $500,000 of debt and total available liquidity of $295.5 million.

 Question-and-Answer Session